<img src="https://ws.zoominfo.com/pixel/6169bf9791429100154fc0a2" width="1" height="1" style="display: none;">

 Is CyberArk Worth the Price?

 Users give CyberArk mixed reviews when it comes to the price tag.
 While “It is expensive,” seems to be a common refrain, some users note that high cost yields high value.
-When purchasing CyberArk PAM, customers need to consider the cost of licenses, additional hardware requirements, and the man-hours to manage the solution.
+When purchasing CyberArk PAM, customers need to consider the cost of licenses, additional hardware requirements, and the person-hours to manage the solution.
+Most CyberArk customers also require professional services for implementation of any new resource types as well as upgrades.

 Customer reviews note that that deployment took more time and resources than expected, with a complicated configuration.
 Additionally, to get answers to your question, it is recommended to pay for a higher support plan.